morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 TODO: Image

 You can see above that vegetation reflects very little blue and red light, while reflecting more green light (and why we generally see vegetation as green).
-The red light is absorbed by chlorophyll in the leaves and is critical for photosynthesis.
+The red light is absorbed by chlorophyll in the leaves, critical for photosynthesis.
 However, vegetation strongly reflects near-infrared light due to the cell structure in the leaves.
 We can't see this near-infrared light with our eyes, but the Landsat satellite can detect this.

 We can use this characteristic contrast between the strong absorption in the red region with the strong reflectance in the near-infrared (or NIR) region to detect pixels that are more likely to be vegetation.
 We do this with a simple formula known as the Normalised Difference Vegetation Index, or NDVI.
 The formula is:

 *NDVI = (NIR - red) / (NIR + red)*

-The top line of this formula is the contrast between the NIR band and red band in an image.
-The larger this number, the more likely a pixel is vegetation.
-The bottom line normalises the value so that the NDVI will always range between a minimum of -1 and a maximum of +1.
+The NDVI captures this contrast in a simple number ranging from -1 to +1.
 Pixels with negative NDVI values are very unlikely to contain vegetation, where as larger positive values are more likely to contain vegetation.

 Let's write a function to calculate the NDVI for an image: